 Guess what genre of works the following texts belong to:

-1. On the golden porch sat a king, a prince, a king, a prince, a shoemaker, a tailor.
+1. On the golden porch sat the king, prince, king, prince, shoemaker, tailor.
 Who will you be?
 (The teacher opens a card on the board: counting rhymes)

-2. You cannot easily pull a fish out of the pond (the Teacher opens a card on the board: proverbs).
+2. You can’t even pull a fish out of a pond without difficulty (The teacher opens a card on the board: proverbs).

-3. Zarya the charger walked around the world, dropped a tear; I saw the sun for a month (Dew).
-(The teacher opens the card on the board: riddles).
+3. The morning lightning walked around the world and shed a tear; I saw the month, the sun disappeared (Dew).
+(The teacher opens a card on the board: riddles).

-4. Once upon a time there was an old man and an old woman, they had a daughter, Alyonushka, and a son, Ivanushka. ("Sister Alyonushka and brother Ivanushka"). ( The teacher opens a card on the board: fairy tales).
+4. Once upon a time there lived an old man and an old woman, they had a daughter Alyonushka and a son Ivanushka. (“Sister Alyonushka and brother Ivanushka”). ( The teacher opens a card on the board: fairy tales).

-5. From the trampling of hooves, dust flies across the field.
-(The teacher opens the card on the board: tongue twisters).
+5. From the clatter of hooves, dust flies across the field.
+(The teacher opens a card on the board: tongue twisters).

 Conversation.

 Teacher's word.
-You were able to determine the types of works correctly.
-But for some reason, the author is not named anywhere, although you and I always treat the authors with respect.
+You were able to correctly identify the types of works.
+But for some reason the author is not named anywhere, although you and I always treat authors with respect.
 Why wasn't the author named?
 Forgot?

 Of course, all these works have an author, but we do not know his name.
 They were composed by the people.

 This means that all these works are called works of oral folk art.
 Before us is folk art.
-The art of the Russian people.
-Once one wrote it, passed it on to another, another to a third, and no one remembers the author.
+Art of the Russian people.
+Once upon a time one person wrote it, passed it on to another, another to a third, but no one remembers the author.

 So why is it called oral?
 I read what I wrote to you.

-Indeed, it can now be written down.
-And earlier, when there was no written language, illiterate peasants in Russia passed them on from mouth to mouth.
-Everyone else, telling the other, forgot something and inserted their own words.
-This is the work of the Russian people.
-Although other peoples also have their own creativity.
+Indeed, this can now be written down.
+And before, when there was no written language, illiterate peasants in Rus' passed them on by word of mouth.
+Each one, while telling the other, forgot something and inserted his own words.
+This is the creativity of the Russian people.
+Although other nations also have their own creativity.

-Maybe you remember the other name of oral folklore?
+Maybe you remember what another name is for oral folk art?

 Yes, that's right.
-Folklore - from the English words "people" and "teaching", that is, folk wisdom.
+Folklore comes from the English words “people” and “teaching”, i.e. folk wisdom.

-Recording in the "Dictionary ..." meaning of the term folklore.
+Entry in the "Dictionary..." meaning of the term folklore.

 What does the interpretation of this term mean?